Lymphocytes Test featured image with lavender-top blood tube, CBC form highlighting lymphocytes, and visuals of viral infections and immunity.

 • Collection Tube: Lavender-top EDTA tube

-A blood sample is taken from a vein in the arm.
-Lymphocyte levels appear in the CBC with differential report.
-Results are usually available the same day.
+Blood is drawn from a vein, usually in the arm.
+Lymphocyte values are automatically reported as part of a CBC with differential.
+Results are often available the same day.

 Test Preparation